Research performance and research funding in the New Zealand tertiary education system.

 Note: A CNCI > 1 means the average rate of citation is above the world average.

 What does the data show about research funding?

-Vote Tertiary Education funding for research and research-led teaching
+Vote Tertiary Education funding for research and research-based teaching

 This funding includes money distributed via the PBRF, Centres of Research Excellence fund and Wānanga Capability Fund.
 The data shows that:

-- Due to increases in the size of the PBRF and Centres for Research Excellence fund over time, Vote Tertiary Education research funding is now 30% higher than in 2010.
+- Due to increases in the size of the PBRF and Centres of Research Excellence fund over time, Vote Tertiary Education research funding is now 30% higher than in 2011.

 Universities continue to dominate the funding distributed via the PBRF.
 In 2021, 96.5% of PBRF funding was allocated to the universities, 2.9% to Te Pūkenga subsidiaries, 0.2% to wānanga and 0.4% to PTEs.
 The share of PBRF funding allocated to universities was 97.4% in 2010.

 Figure 4: Vote Tertiary Education funding for research and research-based teaching

 University external research contract income

 This data shows the external research income (ERI) earned by universities.
 There are two sources for this information: the PBRF external research income measure (reported annually) and the Research and Development Survey (collected bi-annually).
 The data showed that:

 - The value of PBRF ERI earned by universities reached $604 million in 2020.
 On an inflation-adjusted basis, and also adjusting for the number of academic and research staff, ERI per full-time equivalent researcher decreased by 2.8% in 2020 and was 20% higher than in 2015.

 - Data from the Research and Development Survey shows that the Government was the largest source of funding for universities.
 In 2019, around 78% of funding was sourced from Government.
 Funding via Government research purchase agencies (Ministry of Business Innovation and Employment, Health Research Council and the Royal Society) was the largest component of this category, with 50% of contract funding coming from this source in 2019.